What is glomerulonephritis?

-- Kidney biopsy.
-In this test, tissue samples are removed from the kidney and checked under a microscope.
+Kidney biopsy.
+In this test, tissue samples are removed from the kidney and looked at under a microscope.

 What is the treatment for glomerulonephritis?

-- Blood pressure medicines such as ACE (angiotensin-converting enzymes) inhibitors that protect blood flow into
+Blood pressure medicines such as ACE (angiotensin-converting enzyme) inhibitors that protect blood flow into

-- Corticosteroids may be used to decrease inflammation that leads to scar tissue.
+Corticosteroids to decrease inflammation that leads to scar tissue

-- Diuretics (water pills) may be used to remove excess fluid in the body through more urine production.
+Diuretics (water pills) to remove excess fluid in the body through more urine production

-- Kidney transplant that replaces your diseased kidney with a healthy kidney from a donor.
+Kidney transplant to replace your diseased kidney with a healthy kidney from a donor

 Even with proper treatment, complications may develop.
 Your kidney function may decrease